-Most people have symptoms such as irregular periods (we’ll talk more about that), hot flashes, insomnia, bloating, weight gain, etc. due to changing hormone levels.
+Most people have symptoms such as irregular periods (we’ll talk more about that), hot flashes, insomnia, bloating, weight gain, mood changes, etc. due to changing hormone levels.

 When you don’t menstruate for one year, you’re considered to be menopausal.
 The average age this happens is around 51, so people go through perimenopause most often in their 40’s.

 What about perimenopause periods?
 Is there a standard thing that happens to most people, or is the wild west of irregularity?